ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 ### Presentation Verification

-Verification of a presentation is done by the verifier using the `ProofVerify` operation from [@!I-D.irtf-cfrg-bbs-signatures#05, Section 3.4.4].
+Verification of a presentation is done by the verifier using the `ProofVerify` operation from [@!I-D.irtf-cfrg-bbs-signatures#05, Section 3.5.4].

 This operation utilizes the issuer's public key as `PK`, the issuer protected header as `header`, the issuance proof as `signature`, the holder's presentation protected header as `ph`, and the payloads as `disclosed_messages`.

-In addition, the `disclosed_indexes` vector value is calculated from the payloads.
-For each absent value in payloads (`null` in JSON serialization or a zero-length string in compact serialization), the index of that payload is added to this vector.
+In addition, the `disclosed_indexes` scalar array is calculated from the payloads provided.
+For each absent value in the presented payloads, the index of that payload is added to this vector.

 ## Message Authentication Code